-One of the top winners announced on Wednesday night at Canneseries was the Banijay-Rights-sold “Countrymen,” from Norwegian pubcaster NRK in co-production with Rubicon and Arte France.
+One of the top winners at October’s Canneseries was the Banijay-Rights-sold “Countrymen,” from Norwegian pubcaster NRK in co-production with Rubicon and Arte France.

 The show took home two awards, one for performance for its whole cast, and a High-School Best Series Prize, voted by students from local lycées.